wisec/z-babel/README.md

 to fight the parser in English.
 They can describe intent in a more natural way, while the game still receives the precise command form it was written for.

+To make this possible, Z-Babel uses a Bring Your Own Key (BYOK) model: you need to provide your own Google Gemini API key.
+Google currently offers a small free usage tier, which may be enough for testing and light use.

 The app is self contained: there is no server-side application and no backend account.
 Story files, saves, transcripts, map state, translation cache, and generated speech audio stay in the browser.